succinctlabs/sp1/book/writing-programs/inputs-and-outputs.md

 let c = sp1_zkvm::io::read::<String>();
 ```

-Note that `T` must implement the `serde::Serialize` and `serde::Deserialize` trait.
 If you want to read bytes directly, you can also use the `sp1_zkvm::io::read_vec` method.

 ```rust,noplayground
 let my_vec = sp1_zkvm::io::read_vec();
 ```

+Note that, by default, this data is not available to the _verifier_ unless we commit it.

 ## Committing Data

-Committing to data makes the data public to the verifier.
-Use the `sp1_zkvm::io::commit::<T>` method:
+You can commit to data, which makes it available to the verifier, using the `sp1_zkvm::io::commit::<T>` method.
+Note that `T` must implement the `Serialize` and `Deserialize` traits.

 ```rust,noplayground
 sp1_zkvm::io::commit::<u32>(&a);